mbalabanov/Devices/README.md

 There are four types of grid-powered devices:
 - CoffeeMaker
 - TableLamp
-- Radio
+- Radio (BroadCastReceiver)
-- Television
+- Television (BroadCastReceiver)

 There is one type of battery-powered device:
 - RemoteControl

-A device manager can power multiple or all grid-powered devices on and off.
-A type of device called BroadcastReceivers can be controlled by a RemoteControl.
-The RemoteControl is a battery-powered device, it cannot be controlled by the device manager but it can be used to control the Radio and the Television.
+The GridpoweredDeviceManager can power multiple or all grid-powered devices on and off.
+Radio and Television are a type of device called BroadcastReceivers can be controlled by a RemoteControl.
+The RemoteControl is a battery-powered device, it cannot be controlled by the The GridpoweredDeviceManager but it can be used to control the Radio and the Television.

 All devices classes are subclasses of the super-class PoweredDevices.
 The classes for Radio and Television inherit the class BroadcastDevices, which in turn inherits the super-class PoweredDevice.
 The BroadCastDevice class also implements the interface RemoteControllable and has a loose association with the RemoteControl class.